Generalization bounds for learning under graph-dependence: A survey: Applications

-Figure \ref{fig:bipartRank} exhibits the dependency graph of a bipartite ranking problem with $m_+=2$ positive examples and $m_-=3$ negatives instances as well as its corresponding fractional independent covers represented by dotted ellipsoids.
+Figure \ref{fig:bipartRank} illustrates the dependency graph of a bipartite ranking problem with $m_+=2$ positive examples and $m_-=3$ negative instances as well as its corresponding independent covers represented by dotted ellipsoids.

+\rui{ \begin{re} In the bipartite ranking, the dependent pairs of instances correspond to the edges of a complete bipartite graph $K_{m_+, m_-}$, since pairs are chosen with one positive instance and one negative instance, see Figure \ref{fig:bipartRank} for illustration.

-\rui{ \begin{re} Given a graph $G$, the line graph of $G$ has the edges of $G$ as its vertices, with two vertices adjacent if the corresponding edges have a vertex in common in $G$.
-In bipartite ranking, the dependent pairs of instances correspond to a complete bipartite graph $K_{m_+, m_-}$, since pairs are chosen with one positive instance and one negative instance, see Figure \ref{fig:bipartRank} for illustration.
-Then the dependency graph for pairs is the line graph of $K_{m_+, m_-}$, known as an $m_+ \times m_-$ Rook's graph, which is a Cartesian product of two complete graphs. \end{re} }
+Given a graph $G$, the line graph of $G$ has the edges of $G$ as its vertices, with two vertices adjacent if the corresponding edges have a vertex in common in $G$.
+Then the dependency graph for pairs $\S$ is the line graph of $K_{m_+, m_-}$, known as an $m_+ \times m_-$ Rook's graph, which is a Cartesian product of two complete graphs. \end{re} }